Senedd: Telecasting

 The building houses the debating chamber and committee rooms for the Senedd.
 When the Senedd building opened on 1 March 2006, there was regular screening of live proceedings from the Siambr on S4C2 and also on internet television.
 Coverage of the S4C2 screenings were on Tuesdays, Wednesdays and Thursdays between 9:00 am 6:00 pm when the Senedd was sitting.
 In addition, limited screens were shown on the BBC Two Wales programme "am.pm", including First Minister's Questions.
 These were decommissioned after S4C2 switched its scheduling to children programs and because of budget cuts.
 Internet television screenings are now shown on the Senedd's own website called Senedd.tv, which screens approximately 35 hours of content each week in English and Welsh.
 The service began 15 April 2008.
 Key events such as First Minister's Questions are shown live and recorded on BBC Parliament on television and on iPlayer.
-Also on BBC Parliament some proceedings are shown as highlights of the week on the program The Week in Parliament.
+Also on BBC Parliament some proceedings are shown as highlights of the week on the programme The Week in Parliament.

+In October 2023, GB News was banned from the Senedd's internal TV system, with a spokesperson for the presiding officer claiming the channel was "deliberately offensive, demeaning to public debate and contrary to our parliament's values".

 Tŷ Hywel and Pierhead Building

-The debating chamber was initially based in Tŷ Hywel, next to the site of the present building.
+Between 1999 and 2006, a temporary debating chamber was initially based in Tŷ Hywel, next to the site of the present building.
 The offices of Members are still in this building which is connected to the Senedd by a skyway.
+Tŷ Hywel once again hosts plenary sessions of the Senedd between April 2025 and March 2026 whilst the debating chamber in the Senedd building undergoes refurbishment to increase its capacity in the lead up to the next Senedd election where the number of members returned is to rise to 96.

 The Senedd Commission is also responsible for the Pierhead Building, which is the location of "The Assembly at the Pierhead" exhibition, and is the Visitor and Education Centre for the Senedd as well as housing a small gift shop.
-The exhibition, currently still in the process of being updated following the 2016 National Assembly for Wales election, provides visitors with information on who's who, what's happening and how the Senedd works.
+The exhibition provides visitors with information on the history, functions and day-to-day work of the Senedd.

 North Wales Office

-The North Wales Information Centre is located in Prince's Park on Prince's Drive, Colwyn Bay.
-The office is open to the public to access information about the Senedd.
-The office is open on weekdays between 9:00 and 17:00.
+The Senedd North Wales Office is located at Government Buildings, Llandudno Junction.
+The office is open to the public to access information about the Senedd on weekdays between 10:00 and 12:00 and 14:00 and 16:00.
+Previously the office was located at Prince's Park, Colwyn Bay.

 Officials

 Elected officials

-After each election, the Senedd elects one Member of the Senedd to serve as Llywydd (Presiding Officer) of the Senedd, and another to serve as Dirprwy Lywydd (Deputy Presiding Officer).
+After each election, the Senedd elects one Member of the Senedd to serve as Llywydd (Presiding Officer) of the Senedd, and another to serve as Deputy Presiding Officer (Dirprwy Llywydd).
 Elin Jones, Plaid Cymru MS, has been Llywydd since 2016, having taken over from Rosemary Butler.
 The Llywydd also acts as Chair of the Senedd Commission.
-Both the Llywydd and the Dirprwy Lywydd typically don't vote in simple-majority votes.
+Both the Llywydd and the Deputy Presiding Officer (Dirprwy Lywydd) typically don't vote in simple-majority votes.